kurtmweber/CosmOS/doc/device_status.md

 * TFS filesystem
 * FAT filesystem
 * CFS filesystem
 * SFS filesystem
-* Swap device
 * GUID partition table
-* MBR partition table
+* ACPI.
+We can get the physical address of the ACPI table but cant translate it to virtual address yet